HausDAO/daohaus-website/docs/devs/contexts.md

 const { refreshDao } = useTX();
 ```

 TX Context sits below the other DAO specific contracts so that it has access to each parent Context.
 It explicitly resets each parent context's useRefs, then calls a refetch in DAOContext.
-This allows the DAO view to completely refresh.
+This allows the DAO view to completely refresh and update.

-- `refreshDao` - Resets each dao context ref.
-Refreshes dao data after a tx
+- `refreshDao` - Resets each DAO context ref.
+Refreshes DAO data after a tx

 ## User Context